mucsci-students/2023SHRProject/README.md

 ## [Tensorflow](https://www.tensorflow.org/learn) Setup and Installation

 ### Install Tensorflow
 Once ML agents and the game is working, its time for tensor flow to see the ongoing results.
-First install tensorflow in your enviorment using this command:
+First install tensorflow in your environment using this command:
 ```
 pip install tensorflow
 ```

 ### Yaml Configure
 Once installed you will then go to your config yaml file to update the hyper paramters to your liking.
-Try testing around different configuration to get the AI to your liking to learn more such as the beta and epslon.
+Try testing around different configurations to get the AI to your liking to learn more such as the beta and epsilon.
 For more information on the different parameters read the documentation.

 ### Running the new Hyper Params
 Once the hyper parameters are to your liking run the command